 If you’d rather serve scaled images without a plugin, there are other ways to go about it.
 For example, you can crop images in your media library, adjust them in your admin media settings, or use an image editor such as the open-source GIMP or Photoshop.

-However, before we discuss how to serve scaled images without using a plugin, we should mention a native feature that comes with WordPress called srcset.
+However, before we discuss how to serve scaled images without using a plugin, we should mention a native feature that comes with WordPress called srcset .
 This core feature makes your images responsive to different screen sizes.
 It works by offering the browser three different options, which will then use the one most optimized for that user.
-Of course, this does help somewhat with page loading times, but scaling images will give you even more performance.
+Of course, this does help somewhat with page loading times, but scaling images will improve your performance even further.

 1. Crop images in your media library

-Your first port of call to achieve this method is to head to your WordPress back end.
+Your first port of call to achieve this method is to head to your WordPress dashboard.
 In one of your posts or pages, begin by clicking on the image you want to scale and selecting Edit image:

 From there, you’ll need to go to the Media Library screen, choose your image, and click the Edit Image link.
 On the next screen is the option to scale your image: